Registering with the University

 You need to register with the University in order to officially confirm your place on your course, as well as to check the information the uni holds on you and confirm how you’ll be paying your tuition fees.

-If you are starting a programme in January 2021, you can register online from 2 December 2020, and are encouraged to do this as soon as possible.
+Whether you're a new or returning student you will need to complete an online registration at the start of each academic year.
 You’ll receive full instructions from the University about how to register, but make sure you have these details and documents on hand:

 Your student number (this can be found on letters from the University - it is different to your UCAS number)